jotaajunior/adonis-rabbit/README.md

 Parameters:

-1. `exchangeName`: the name of the Exchange
+1. `exchangeName`: the name of the exchange
 2. `routingKey`: the routing key
-3. `content`: the content to be send to the Exchange
+3. `content`: the content to send to the exchange
 4. `options`: the options

 Notice that the `content` parameter doesn't need to be a Buffer, Adonis RabbitMQ will automatically convert it to a Buffer if it is'nt already.